 The Myth: "Clinical trials are unsafe.
 If I enroll in a study, I will not be allowed to leave it if I do not like it."

 The Reality: You are always in control.
 You can quit any study you participate in at any time for any reason.
 Some people have heard about the Tuskegee Syphilis Study, which was conducted before the government established strong ethical guidelines for how clinical trials should be done.
 The US government now has strict rules and regulations that all government and drug company researchers must follow to protect participants in clinical trials.
-(See The Well Project info sheets on clinical trials).
+Clinical trials in other countries are subject to the rules and regulations set up by their countries' governments.
+In addition, all countries are subject to the rules set forth in the International Guidelines for Biomedical Research Involving Human Subjects, which is developed by the Council for International Organizations of Medical Sciences (CIOMS) in collaboration with the World Health Organization (WHO).
+For more information, see The Well Project's articles on clinical trials.

 Myths about HIV are very harmful.
 They can cause you to be afraid of something that is not dangerous.
 And they can make you feel like something is not dangerous when it really is!

 Be sure to learn the truth and get the facts right.
 Sometimes seemingly well-informed or well-meaning people give out wrong information.
 If you have a question about HIV, talk to your health care provider, your local AIDS organization, or the CDC National AIDS Hotline at 1-800-CDC-INFO (232-4636).
 If you are outside the US, try finding resources in your area who can answer your questions by using AIDSmap's e-atlas.